UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

 ```

-Next we get rid of unecessary columns of data and calculate tables of the minimum values for each of the sensors and a table of all the maximum values for each of the sensors.
-To find the difference between the maximum and minimum value for each sensor (i.e. the change in the reading of these sensors that measure cumulative energy use) we have to join the two tables together and use another map function to calculate the difference and store it in a new column.
+Next, we get rid of unnecessary columns of data and calculate tables of the minimum values for each of the sensors and a table of all the maximum values for each of the sensors.
+To find the difference between the maximum and minimum value for each sensor (i.e. the change in the reading of these sensors that measure cumulative energy use), we have to join the two tables together and use another map function to calculate the difference and store it in a new column.

 #### -step 4.
 ```